Gidi Up season 2: Music reception

 The music selection and score of Gidi Up has often been commended by music critics.
-Demola OG of NotJustOk comments: "Gidi Up is not just a show about love, failures, successes and heartaches; It's a show about love, failures, successes and heartaches, loaded with contemporary jams and that surreal 'sound of Lagos' you wouldn't find anywhere else.
+Demola Ogundele of NotJustOk comments: "Gidi Up is not just a show about love, failures, successes and heartaches; It's a show about love, failures, successes and heartaches, loaded with contemporary jams and that surreal 'sound of Lagos' you wouldn't find anywhere else.
 Gidi Up keeps it fresh with smashing jams and of course, a soothing soundtrack to go with it.
 So, whether you are getting down to Muna's "No Tomorrow" or letting your suspicions rise to Pucado's "Impostor"; one thing's for sure, sonically, Gidi Up is sound".
 Eromo Egbejule comments: "Throughout the series, it is so easy to note that the catalogue employed in making the music choices is as large in depth as it is lovely in execution.
 Variety is the spice of life and the afterlife and adds an extra layer to every story, including this one".